-Media and Entertainment Outlook 2017 Bookmark has been added
+Media and Entertainment Outlook 2017 has been saved

 Media and Entertainment Outlook 2017

 Growth opportunities and challenges in an on-demand world

 Deloitte’s Media and Entertainment Outlook provides an overview of industry trends in on-demand media, personalised content, changing business models, and the emergence of new technology.

 Where do you see opportunities for growth in 2017?

 The way in which we consume news and entertainment has changed dramatically over the past decade, creating both challenges and opportunities for traditional broadcasters.
 Think about it: Millennials spend more time streaming content than watching it on television, and more than 20 percent of them are viewing shows on their mobile devices.
 Streaming services are growing rapidly, with around 60 percent of consumers using them monthly.
 Video-on-demand viewers are expected to reach 209 million by 2021, up from 181 million in 2015.
 With consumers in the driver’s seat, traditional business models are hitting some speed bumps.

 - “Skinny bundles,” pared-down, less costly subscriptions are becoming a popular offering by a select group of channels, i.e. traditional cable and satellite companies, as well as by over-the-top (OTT) providers like Netflix or Amazon.